bestyourwallet/hardware-js-sdk/packages/hd-transport-emulator/README.md

 ## Emulator Server

-Make sure your OneKey emulator server is running on the configured URL (default: `http://localhost:21333`) before using this transport.
+Make sure your ukey emulator server is running on the configured URL (default: `http://localhost:21333`) before using this transport.

 ## Development